Introduction

 • Graded terraces:

-• Have a drainage channel to lead off excess water to a vegetated place.
+• Have a drainage channel to lead off excess water to a vegetated area.

-• They should be about 100m in length.
+• They should be about 100 meters in length.

 • Level terraces: